Skip to content

 Synthetic Aphrodisiacs

-Sildenafil (Viagra) PDE5 inhibitor Erectile dysfunction in men
+Sildenafil (Viagra) PDE5 inhibitor Treats erectile dysfunction (men)

-Tadalafil (Cialis) PDE5 inhibitor Erectile dysfunction, longer duration
+Tadalafil (Cialis) PDE5 inhibitor Erectile dysfunction, longer-lasting effect

 Flibanserin (Addyi) Serotonin modulator Hypoactive sexual desire disorder (women)